 As the user performs sign-in, it reaches out to Azure DRS with the join request.

-As the device returns from the restart, it will come up with the Privacy and other consumer OOBE flow screens before continuing with the ESP last stage – Account setup.
+As the device returns from the restart, it will come up with the Privacy and other consumer OOBE flow screens before continuing with the ESP the last stage – Account setup.

 For Self-Deploy and WhiteGlove, deleting the associated Azure AD object will fail device provisioning.
 This is a security mechanism implemented in Azure DRS for non-user-based device provisioning.